grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Print

-Retrieves all rule groups in the Mimir instance and print them to the terminal.
+Retrieves all rule groups in the Grafana Mimir instance and print them to the terminal.

 ```bash
 mimirtool rules print